jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 <br>

 ## Adding an application
+We will need to insert a tuple in the database `applications.sqlite` that comes with the launcher, and also insert a line in the `applicationsVersions.properties` file that is stored online.
+The former contains details about the application, the latter is used to check whether or not the application in question has a new update.

+### applications.sqlite

-You can a new application by entering the following command in WSL (not CMD)
+You can add a new application by entering the following command in WSL (not CMD)
 ```sql
 sqlite3 applications.sqlite